Do I Need a Visa for Tanzania Travel?

 - Check the Latest Requirements: Tanzania’s visa policies can change with little notice—especially in the wake of global events like health crises.
 Always cross-verify current entry requirements with the official Tanzania immigration website close to your travel date.

 - Passport Validity: Most airlines will not allow you to board if your passport has less than 6 months validity beyond your intended departure date from Tanzania.
 Make sure your passport is up to date.
+Tanzanian authorities also require that your passport be valid for at least six months from your date of entry.

 - Proof of Return or Onward Travel: Immigration officers may ask to see proof of a return ticket (or onward travel) and sufficient funds to cover your stay.
+Documentation of your return ticket may be required at both the visa application stage and upon arrival.

 - Yellow Fever Certificate: If you are arriving from a country with risk of yellow fever transmission, you must present a valid yellow fever vaccination certificate upon entry.